Potassium-ion battery: Electrolytes

-Due to the chemical activity higher than lithium, electrolytes for potassium ion battery requires more delicate engineering to address safety concerns.
-Commercial ethylene carbonate (EC) and diethyl carbonate (DEC) or other traditional ether/ester liquid electrolyte showed poor cycling performance and fast capacity degradation due to the Lewis acidity of potassium, also the highly flammable feature of it has prevented further application.
-Ionic liquid electrolyte offers new way to expand electrochemical window of potassium ion battery with much negative redox voltage and it's especially stable with graphite anode.
+Because the chemical activity of potassium is higher, potassium ion batteries place higher demands on the electrolyte, and developing suitable electrolytes has proven challenging.
+Commercial ethylene carbonate (EC), diethyl carbonate (DEC) and similar traditional ether/ester liquid electrolytes show poor cycling performance and rapid capacity degradation due to the Lewis acidity of potassium.
+These electrolytes are also highly flammable, presenting safety hazards, and research has turned towards other electrolyte materials.

+Ionic liquid electrolytes offer the possibility of wide electrochemical window and without flammability and have been studied with the potassium ion battery, achieving improved stability, particularly with a graphite anode.
 Recently, solid polymer electrolyte for all-solid-state potassium-ion battery have attracted much attention due to its flexibility and enhanced safety, Feng et al proposed a poly (propylene carbonate)-KFSI solid polymer electrolyte with the frame work of cellulose non-woven membrane, with boosted ionic conductivity of 1.36$\times$10^{−5} S cm^{−1}.
 Research on electrolyte for potassium-ion battery is focusing on achieving fast ion diffusion kinetics, stable SEI formation as well as enhanced safety.